-The Council recognises that this information is important to citizens and that it is responsible to the citizens for the information it holds about them.
-As such, it takes seriously its responsibilities under Data Protection legislation to ensure that any personal information it collects and uses is done so proportionately, correctly and safely.
+We recognise that this information is important to citizens and that we are responsible for the information we hold about you.
+We take our responsibilities under data protection legislation seriously to ensure that any personal information we collect and use is done so proportionately, correctly and safely.

-The Council collects, holds and uses personal data to allow it to provide services on behalf of the citizens of Colchester.
-These services include, amongst others, planning, recycling and waste, council tax and benefits, elections and voting, parking and travel, housing, business rates, licencing, environmental health and leisure activities.
+We collect, hold and use personal data to allow us to provide services on behalf of the citizens of Colchester.
+These services include, amongst others, planning, recycling and waste, Council Tax and benefits, elections and voting, parking and travel, housing, business rates, licensing, environmental health and leisure activities.

-Colchester Borough Council will use your personal data for a limited number of purposes, and at all times within the rules set out in Data Protection legislation.
+We will use your personal data for a limited number of purposes, and at all times within the rules set out in data protection legislation.

-There are a number of legal reasons why we need to collect and use your personal information.
-Each privacy notice at the bottom of this page explains for each service which legal reason is being used.
-Generally we collect and use personal information where:
+There are several legal reasons why we need to collect and use your personal information.
+Generally, we collect and use personal information where:

-Colchester Borough Council is working on improving how it provides services to the citizens of Colchester.
-The Council holds a customer record, comprising of your name and address.
-For some services we might also ask for email address and telephone number.
+We are working on improving the way we provide services to the citizens of Colchester.
+We hold a customer record, which includes your name and address.
+For some services, we might also ask for your email address and telephone number.

-The customer record will allow the council to respond to any queries you may have in respect of the provision of services more quickly and efficiently.
-By linking into other Council systems, any query or issue can be investigated more quickly.
-However, access to such Council systems will only take place in response to any query or instruction received by yourself, and only where such access is necessary to answer or respond to the query or issue raised by yourself.
+The customer record allows us to respond faster to any queries about our services.
+By linking into other systems with the council, any query or issue can be investigated more efficiently.
+However, we will only access this information to respond to any query or instruction received by you, and only where such access is necessary to answer or respond to the query or issue you have raised.

-If you call our Contact Centre staff are able to see a summary record of previous contact you have had with Colchester Borough Council.
+If you call our Contact and Support team, our staff can see a summary record of previous contact you have had with us.
 Access to this is restricted and staff are required to operate within the guidelines set out in our Data Protection Policy.

-You can get your own customer account to get extra services such as faster online forms, ordering services without giving your details every time, and the ability to track progress of your requests.
+You can register for a customer account with us to get extra services such as faster online forms.
+This allows you to perform certain tasks without giving your details every time, and to track the progress of your requests.
 If you register, we may contact you about your requests.

 We will never contact you to ask for your account password or other login information.
 Please exercise caution if you receive any emails or calls from people asking for this information and claiming to be from Colchester Borough Council.

-Calls made direct to, or from, our Customer Service Centre are recorded and kept for 12 months from the date of the call.
-If the call is transferred to a member of staff outside the Customer Service Centre, the recording stops.
-Calls may be recorded if telephoning direct to other service teams on alternative numbers.
+Calls made direct to, or from, our Contact and Support team are recorded and kept for 12 months from the date of the call.
+If the call is transferred to a member of staff outside the Contact and Support team, the recording stops.
+Calls may be recorded if telephoning directly to other service teams on alternative numbers.

-If you subscribe to a newsletter on our website(s) or at any events, we will not pass your details onto any third parties, and they will be stored confidentially, in accordance with the Data Protection legislation.
-In order for us to provide this service to you we will need to collect and store an email address.
-You can unsubscribe at any time by going to https://public.govdelivery.com/ accounts/UKCOLCHESTER/ subscriber/topics?qsp=UKCOLCHESTER_2
+If you subscribe to a newsletter on our websites or at any events run by us, we will not pass your details onto any third parties.
+They will be stored confidentially in line with data protection legislation.
+To provide this service to you, we will need to collect and store an email address.
+You can unsubscribe at any time by going to public.govdelivery.com/ accounts/UKCOLCHESTER/ subscriber/topics?qsp=UKCOLCHESTER_2

-The law gives you a number of rights to control what personal information is used by us and how it is used by us.
+The law gives you several rights to control which personal information is used by us and how it is used by us.

-You are also legally entitled to request access to any records held by Colchester Borough Council about yourself.
+You are legally entitled to ask to see any records we hold about you.
 When we receive a request from you in writing, we must normally give you access to everything we have recorded about you.
 However, we will not let you see any parts of your record which contain:

 This applies to paper and electronic records.
 If you ask us, we will also let others see your care record (except if one of the points above applies).
-To make a subject access request please visit www.colchester.gov.uk/info or email firstname.lastname@example.org
+To request to see the information we hold about you, please visit www.colchester.gov.uk/info or email email@example.com

-Whilst Colchester Borough Council tries to ensure that any personal data it holds about you is correct, there may be situations where the information it holds is no longer accurate.
+Whilst we try to ensure that any personal data it holds about you is correct, there may be situations where the information we hold is no longer accurate.
 If this is the case, please contact the department holding the information so that any errors can be investigated and corrected.
 You should let us know if you disagree with something written on your file.
 You may not always be able to change or remove the information.
 However, we will correct factual inaccuracies and may include your comments in the records.